Select items to indicate conditions for access to the trail.

-Bears Head Circuit is a 15.8km, grade 4 Circuit hike located in Lerderderg State Park Victoria.
+Bears Head Circuit is a 15.8km, grade 4 circuit hike located in the Lerderderg State Park Victoria.
 The hike should take approximately 7hrs to complete.

 This challenging Bears Head Circuit hike is one of my favorite Lerderderg hikes as it descends into one of the remotest and least visited sections of the Lerderderg Gorge.